Bluebird Nestbox Monitoring

 Why Do We Monitor Bluebirds?

-Loudoun Wildlife Conservancy supports the Virginia Bluebird Society in setting up and monitoring nestbox trails across the county.
+Loudoun Wildlife Conservancy volunteers monitor nestbox trails throughout Loudoun County.
 By monitoring the boxes, we collect information on our native cavity nesters, learn about their lives first hand and track population trends.
+The data we collect is submitted to the Virginia Bluebird Society.

-Home trail: Monitor your home trail once a week through the season, which is April through August.
+Alternatively, you could set up and monitor your own home trail once a week through the season.
 At the end of the season, compile the data and send it in.

 If you’d like to help with monitoring or maintenance, please sign up here.
 All levels of experience are welcome.
 Training will be provided.